 Everyone said it would get better, and to just “hang on”.
 “He will outgrow it”, they’d say.
 An hour seemed like too much more to bear, I could not fathom weeks, months, or whatever the indefinite amount of time was.
 I needed to hear an actual day and time that it would be over.
 Without that, I didn’t trust that this wouldn’t be my life for eternity.

 Pediatricians say that colic is “harmless”.
-That statement could not be further from the truth.
-Clearly, colic is harmless for the pediatricians because they live many miles away in a colic-free home.
+That statement could not be further from the truth! [insert angry emoji here] Clearly, colic is harmless for the pediatricians because they live many miles away in a colic-free home.
 Colic can be devastatingly awful for a postpartum mom, and anyone else living with it all day, every day, without a break.

 I was unable to enjoy the rare quiet moments because I was always on edge, afraid to relax knowing the screaming was going to start again any minute.
 The occasions I had respite didn’t last long, his wails were around the clock.
 He was relentless.
 The physical and emotional stress escalated every day that passed.
 His screams were at the ear-splitting decibel used as a torture technique in psychological warfare to break the will of prisoners.